 The popularity of cycling has grown hugely in the UK in recent years.
-But as travel bans rule out most cycling destinations abroad this summer, many pedal-mad Brits will be taking their bikes on staycation instead.
+This year, as travel bans rule out many cycling destinations abroad, many pedal-mad Brits will be taking their bikes on staycation instead.

-Safely transporting a bike by car can seem a little daunting, especially if haven’t done so before.
-However, it’s easier than you might think and as long as your bike rack is fitted securely and checked before leaving, you shouldn’t have any issues.
+Safely transporting a bike by car can seem a little daunting, especially if haven’t done it before.
+However, it’s easier than you might think and, as long as your bike rack is fitted securely and checked before leaving, you shouldn’t have any issues.

-Cost an average of £50 to £150 per rack and are fitted to the bars and rails on your car roof.
+Roof-mounted racks cost an average of between £50 and £150 per rack and are fitted to the bars and rails on your car’s roof.
 If your car doesn’t include these as standard, they can be bought and installed separately.

 You should ‘top and tail’ the way the bikes are stored.
 Alternating the direction the bikes face is the best way to utilise the space on your roof.

 - You can usually fit up to four bikes – depending on car size

 - Your bikes won’t obscure rear lights and plates